Create a file share in Azure Files

 Create a context for your storage account and key The context encapsulates the storage account name and account key.
-For instructions on copying your account key from the Azure portal, see View and copy storage access keys.
+For instructions on copying your account key from the Azure portal, see Storage account access keys.

 $storageContext = New-AzureStorageContext <storage-account-name> <storage-account-key>

 Create a new file share:

 The name of your file share must be all lowercase.
 For complete details about naming file shares and files, see Naming and Referencing Shares, Directories, Files, and Metadata.

 Create file share through Command Line Interface (CLI)

 Create a connection string to the storage account where you want to create the share.